 Information for Students

-- DRC systems will automatically identify you to your instructors as a student who may use accommodations and list the accommodations that are available to you.
-There will be no need for you to go online to complete the Self ID process; however, you do have the option of removing that identification if you choose NOT to use accommodations.
+- DRC systems will automatically identify you to your instructors as a student who may use accommodations and list the accommodations that should be available to you upon request.
+There will be no need for you to go online to complete the Self ID process; however, you do have the option of removing your identification if you choose NOT to use accommodations in your course(s) .

-- Please talk with your instructor as soon as possible so there is time to make arrangements for any accommodations you request.
+- Please talk with your instructor as soon as possible so there is time to coordinate accommodations.
 You can also refer the instructor to the DRC Website for additional information.

 - Requests for alternative media should be made to DRC as soon as possible.